racket/rhombus/rhombus/0000-rhombus.md

 generic lookup of a field with `.x`.

-An _annotation_ associated with a binding or expression can make field access with `.x` the same as using a structure-specific accessor.
+An _annotation_ associated with a binding or expression can make field access with `.x` the same as using a class-specific accessor.
-Annotations are particularly encouraged for a function argument that is a structure instances, and the annotation is written after the argument name with `-:` and the structure type name:
+Annotations are particularly encouraged for a function argument that is a class instance, and the annotation is written after the argument name with `-:` and the class name:

 ```
 fun flip(p -: Posn):